Level 3 City & Guilds Certificate and Diploma in Motor Vehicle Maintenance and Repair

 How will I be assessed?

-You will have to complete 5 on-line Knowledge based tests and generate a portfolio of evidence from the practical workshop based tasks, which will have been carried out in the workshop.
+You will have to complete 6 on-line knowledge-based exams and generate an e-portfolio of evidence from the practical workshop-based tasks/assessments set out by City and Guilds, which will have been carried out in the UCM Motor Vehicle Workshop.

 Entry requirements